jconorgrogan/CLARKGPT/README.md

 # CLARKGPT
-The ultimate LLM prompt: extract the best possible answers with the highest fidelity and lowest error rates.
-Makes anyone a good prompt engineer.
+Reduce halluciations, easily invoke Chain-of-thought, understands and avoids its weaknesses, helps you debug your prompt to see where AI might be misinterpreting you.
+Generally produces FAR better outcomes on almost any task.
 This is predominently a GPT4 prompt, though occasionaly may work with 3.5

 Features:
 1.Tested against recent GPT4 studies; produced significantly better output.
 Of 20 previously "unsolved problems" GOATGPT was able to correctly solve 11 of them. https://twitter.com/jconorgrogan/status/1657179721187115009